LAC 501-801: Chemical Dependency Counseling

 Restricted to students in Addiction Counseling Certificate

-**You must apply to be in the Licensed Addiction Counseling Program to take this course **
+**You must apply to be in the Addiction Counseling Certificate Program to take this course **

-This course will provide an introduction to the assessment and treatment of alcoholism and other chemical dependencies, with emphasis on the application of specific clinical strategies to this specialized problem area.
+This course will provide an overall introduction to addiction counseling.
+The class will also provide an introduction to the assessment and treatment of alcoholism and other chemical dependencies, with emphasis on the application of specific clinical strategies to this specialized problem area.
 Since substance abuse may underlie or coexist with a variety of other problems, including family violence, mental illness, health issues, etc., the mental health professional trained in the assessment and treatment of chemical dependency will be better able to assess and intervene appropriately.

 Meeting Place and Times:

 This course is taught online.
 Course participants login and participate at a time of day that is convenient for them.
 It is recommended that participants login at least 4 to 5 times per week and plan on spending 16 to 18 hours per week (combination online and offline) for 7.5 weeks to successfully complete this 3 credit course.